dmitriy-kiriyenko/soprano/README.md

-# Capone
+# Soprano

-Capone is the set of Capistrano recipes that help me to deploy my applications.
+Soprano is the set of Capistrano recipes that help me to deploy my applications.

-Capone by default uses Mongrel cluster (or Passenger) as an application server, nginx as a web server, MySQL as a database server and git as a SCM.
+Soprano by default uses Mongrel cluster (or Passenger) as an application server, nginx as a web server, MySQL as a database server and git as a SCM.

-The latest version of Capone was inspired by Rubaidh's [Rubaidhstrano](http://github.com/rubaidh/rubaidhstrano) and some code has been borrowed from its sources.
+The latest version of Soprano was inspired by Rubaidh's [Rubaidhstrano](http://github.com/rubaidh/rubaidhstrano) and some code has been borrowed from its sources.

 ## Installation

-Capone could be installed either as a gem or as Rails plugin.

-### Gem (preferred)

 For Rails 3 add to your `Gemfile`:

-    gem 'capone', :require => false, :version => '>= 0.1.0'
+    gem 'soprano', :require => false, :version => '>= 0.1.0'

-For Rails 2 add to the end of your `config/environments/development.rb` file:

-    config.gem 'capone', :lib => false, :version => '>= 0.1.0'

-### Rails plugin

-    ./script/plugin install git://github.com/denis/capone.git

 ## Example usage

-To start using Capone you just need to add `require "capone"` to your `config/deploy.rb` file (only if Capone is installed as a gem) and set some
+To start using Soprano you just need to add `require "soprano"` to your `config/deploy.rb` file and set some variables:
-variables:

-    require "capone"
+    require "soprano"

     set :application, "set your application name here" set :repository,  "set your repository location here" set :host,        "set your host here"

-    # See capone/recipes/defaults.rb for defaults
+    # See soprano/recipes/defaults.rb for defaults

 ## Features